 Last Saturday a number of the survivors, the families of victims and other supporters gathered at the site of the Kader factory to mark the tenth anniversary of the tragedy.
 Labour Minister Suwat Liptapanlop, who turned up to the commemoration ceremony, had nothing to offer those in attendance other than his support for a proposal to set up a monument.
 “It should remind us of safety in the workplace,” he tritely told his audience.

 The experiences of Thai workers over the 10 years since the Kader fire have confirmed the futility of attempting to pressure ministers and governments to mitigate appalling conditions in the country’s cheap labour sweatshops.
 More broadly the working class in every country—economically advanced, as well as backward—has confronted the collapse of all those parties and organisations that, in the past, claimed that the interests of workers could be advanced within the framework of a nationally regulated capitalist economy.

 The chief lesson from the Kader fire for the working class in Thailand and internationally is the need for a new political perspective grounded on a conscious understanding of global economic processes that produced the tragedy.
 In every country, workers confront the same class enemy—globally mobile capital—and can only defend their rights by starting to unify their struggles internationally around a program aimed at establishing a world planned socialist economy.

-Industrial Inferno: The story of the Thai Toy Factory Fire can be ordered online for $21.95 plus postage from the “Featured Titles” section at http://www.mehring.com.
+Industrial Inferno: The story of the Thai Toy Factory Fire is available for purchase from Mehring Books.
 It can also be ordered by contacting firstname.lastname@example.org, email@example.com in the UK or firstname.lastname@example.org in Australia.